Where did GIS begin?

 John Snow’s Cholera map was a major event connecting geography and public health safety.
 Not only was this the beginning of spatial analysis, it also marked the start of a whole field of study: Epidemiology – the study of the spread of disease.

 To this date, John Snow is known as the father of epidemiology.
 The work of John Snow demonstrated that GIS is a problem-solving tool.
 He put geographic layers on a paper map and made a life-saving discovery.

 Stages of GIS Development

-The history of GIS can be grouped in several stages of development.
+We can group the history of GIS into several stages of development.

 If John Snow would have been alive today, those layers would have been stored in a database.
 He could’ve turned them on and off to visualize possible contamination causes.
 He could have even used spatial statistics to solve London’s problem.